PennyLaneAI/qiree/src/qirlightning/README.md

 ## Installing a Lightning simulator

-More information on installing Pennylane Lightning simulators from source, please visit the [Lightning installation page](https://docs.pennylane.ai/projects/lightning/en/latest/dev/installation.html).
+For more information on installing Pennylane Lightning simulators from source, please visit the [Lightning installation page](https://docs.pennylane.ai/projects/lightning/en/latest/dev/installation.html).
 Note: QIREE is tested to work with PennyLane Lightning simulators v0.42.

 ### Quick start